 Note: When you upgrade to Oracle Clusterware 11g release 2 (11.2), Oracle Automatic Storage Management (Oracle ASM) is installed in the same home as Oracle Clusterware.
-In Oracle documentation, this home is called the "grid infrastructure home," or Grid home.
+In Oracle documentation, this home is called the Oracle Grid Infrastructure home, or Grid home.
 Also note that Oracle does not support attempting to add additional nodes to a cluster during a rolling upgrade.